amnemonic/Quansheng_UV-K5_Firmware/README.md

 In decoded file at offset 8192 (0x2000) firmware version string can be found.

 To prepare firmware file for sending to device you have to do 3 steps:
-* decode file above xor key
+* decode file using above xor key
 * cut 16 bytes at address 0x2000
 * cut two last bytes (checksum)